 A challenging history for Settle Carlisle

-Nothing as substantial as the Settle Carlisle line gets built without the build itself having some history.
+Nothing as substantial as the Settle Carlisle line gets built without the build itself creating some history.
 Notable elements of the line, such as the Ribbledale Viaduct, took four years to complete in their own right.
 The service emerged as a result of competition between two railway companies over access to the Scottish routes.
 Originally passengers had to change trains at Ingleton viaduct, walking a steep mile in often challenging conditions to make their connections.

 Eventually sense prevailed, and carriages were moved from train to train instead, albeit sometimes by being attached to slow goods trains instead of faster passenger services.
 Finally permission was given for a new line, although by that stage, rising costs meant that construction started with some reluctance on the part of the investors.

-Building the Line
+Building the Settle Carlisle Line

 The line was built by 6,000 navvies, mostly Irish, who were housed in three main camps: Inkerman, Sebastapol and Jericho.
 Towns grew up around the camps with schools and shops.
 The remains of one camp can be seen near Ribblehead at Batty Green.